-The message schema has not been changed compared to what had been defined in previous deliverable D2.3.
+The CXL schema has been changed a bit compared to the one defined in the previous deliverable D2.3 by adding a "message-id" field to keep track of the single message inside a conversation.
 It is, however, listed here for clarification purposes.